 Read on to learn about our co-founders Brittany & Joan!

-Joan Nicole is graced to be sista-scholar, daughter, friend, PhD candidate, aspiring womanist theologist, and soror of DST.
+Joan Nicole, PhD is graced to be sista-scholar, daughter, friend, aspiring womanist theologist, and soror of DST.
 Her research interests live at the intersections of race, spirituality, education, gender, and equity.
 Karaoke, journaling, traveling, QT with family (chosen, bond, or blood), and random adventures with my besties supercharge this extrovert.
 Prayer, writing, and fellowship with close friends help liberate her from thoughts, feelings, and curiosities that, if unspoken, would otherwise hold her hostage.
 Joan earned a B.B.A in Managerial Sciences from Georgia State University in Atlanta, GA and a M.Ed. in College Student Affairs Administration from the University of Georgia.

 Brittany M. Williams was born and raised in Atlanta, GA and is the proud product of Atlanta Public Schools.
 She identifies as a Hip Hop feminist & proud first generation college student with way too many expensive hobbies such as makeup, luxury cars, and dabbles in high fashion brands.
-She is a doctoral student in College Student Affairs Administration at the University of Georgia and has a strong history in student affairs and higher education related roles.
+She is a doctoral candidate in College Student Affairs Administration at the University of Georgia and has a strong history in student affairs and higher education related roles.
 Brittany holds a B.A. in Interdisciplinary Studies from Hampshire College and obtained her Master’s degree from Teachers College, Columbia University in Sociology of Education.
 When not working on her PhD, you can find Brittany serving as a freelance career development specialist, promoting the exercise of 2nd amendment rights in the Black community, actively engaging in social media, fundraising for Hampshire College, or glued to an episode of Scandal, The West Wing, Bones, Gilmore Girls, & Grey’s Anatomy.
 She is a strong believer in higher & post-secondary education.
 You can find her on twitter @Ms_BMWilliams.

 - y Muhs, G. G., Niemann, Y. F., González, C. G., & Harris, A. P. (Eds.).
 (2012).
 Presumed incompetent: The intersections of race and class for women in academia.
 University Press of Colorado.